amandaguglieri/hackinglife/docs/pass-the-hash.md

 draft: false
 TableOfContents: true
 tags:
-  - privilege escalation
   - windows
+  - lateral movement
 ---
 # Pass The Hash

+A [Pass the Hash (PtH)](https://attack.mitre.org/techniques/T1550/002/) attack is a technique where an attacker uses a password hash instead of the plain text password for authentication.
 With NTLM, passwords stored on the server and domain controller are not "salted," which means that an adversary with a password hash can authenticate a session without knowing the original password.

-A Pass the Hash (PtH) attack is a technique where an attacker uses a password hash instead of the plain text password for authentication.
+The attacker must have administrative privileges or particular privileges on the target machine to obtain a password hash.
+Hashes can be obtained in several ways, including:

+- Dumping the local SAM database from a compromised host.
+- Extracting hashes from the NTDS database (ntds.dit) on a Domain Controller.
+- Pulling the hashes from memory (lsass.exe).

 ## Pass the Hash with Mimikatz (Windows)